AcademySoftwareFoundation/rez/src/rez/SOLVER.md

   [blah==35.0.2[0,1]] was reduced to [blah==35.0.2[0]]* by python==2.7.3

 This shows any reductions and the scopes that have changed as a result.

+## History Of Changes

+### SOLVER_VERSION 1

+First version of the solver (not really, but this is when I started keeping change records)